benjaminion/upgrading-ethereum-book/src/book.md

 [^fn-gasper-weaknesses]: Appendix C.1 of the Goldfish, "No More Attacks on Proof-of-Stake Ethereum?" [paper](https://arxiv.org/pdf/2209.03255.pdf) is a useful overview of known weaknesses of Gasper consensus.

+#### Scope and terminology

+These fork choice specification documents don't cover the whole mechanism.
+They are largely concerned only with the LMD GHOST fork choice; the Casper FFG side of things (justification and finalisation) is dealt with [in the main state-transition specification](/part3/transition/epoch#justification-and-finalization).

+The terms attestation, vote, and message appear frequently.
+An attestation is a collection of [three votes](/part3/containers/dependencies#attestationdata): a vote for a source checkpoint, a vote for a target checkpoint, and a vote for the a block.
+The source and target votes are used by Casper FFG, and the head vote is used by LMD GHOST.
+We will mostly be concerned with head votes in the following sections, except when stated otherwise.
+LMD GHOST head votes are also called messages, being the "M" in "LMD".

+Where we discuss attestations, they can be a single attestation from one validator, or aggregate attestations containing the attestations of multiple validators that made the same set of votes.
+It will be clear from the context which of these applies.

 #### History

 [TODO: insert link to history of PoS]::